 Next to Deploy for always-on connection, click On or Off.
 The default option is Off.

 This option applies when you have configured the scheduling background deployment key in Settings > Server Properties.
-The always-on option is not available for iOS devices.

 The policy appears in the Device Policies table.

 To edit or delete a policy, select the check box next to a policy to show the options menu above the policy list.
 Or, click a policy in the list to show the options menu to the right of the listing.

 To view policy details, click Show more.